KittyMac/jukebox2/README.md

 ### Software

-This graph represents the major parts, **each part execute concurrently** to all other parts:
+This graph represents the major parts, **each part executes concurrently** to all other parts:

 <img align="center" src="meta/graph.png" height="400" >

-Jukebox uses Flynn, which is an Actor-Model framework for easy and safe concurrency in Swift.
-An Actor is Swift class which executes 100% concurrently.
-There are three main actors:
+Jukebox uses Flynn, which is an Actor-Model framework for fast, easy and safe concurrency in Swift.
+An Actor is Swift class which executes concurrently to everything else.
+There are three actors:

 1. **Audio** - uses port audio to passthrough audio input to audio output.
 Calculates audio statistics which are used by the other actors
 2. **State** - tells the Lights actor when to change visuals (such as when one song ends and another begins), dimming the lights at night, and turning the lights off completely when inactive